pogags/Polarization-Twint-Project/README.md

 Have we become more polarized?
 ### Strategy

 The best way to understand what people think about topics in tweets is to utilize language.
-To adress our research question, we will be creating data by pulling tweets, and using data science methods to analze the text data.
+To address our research question, we will be creating data by pulling tweets, and using data science methods to analyze the text data.

 ### Content

 Reference the [Project Writeup](Polarization%20%26%20a%20Divided%20America.pdf) for a detailed summary of findings and more info on this project.

-To see how the graphic were generated and how data was processed, see [Generate Graphs](GenerateGraphs.ipynb).
+To see how the visualizations were generated and how data was processed, see [Generate Graphs](GenerateGraphs.ipynb).

 To see how the Tweets were pulled, see [Pull Tweets](PullTweets.ipynb).